behave/behave/docs/behave.rst

 You may see the same information presented below at any time using ``behave -h``.

-.. option:: -c, --no-color
+.. option:: -C, --no-color

-    Disable the use of ANSI color escapes.
+    Disable colored mode.

 .. option:: --color

-    Use ANSI color escapes.
-Defaults to %(const)r.
-This switch is used to override a configuration file setting.
+    Use colored mode or not (default: auto).

 .. option:: -d, --dry-run